compsocialscience/summer-institute/_videos/tom-2026-ceren-budak-lecture.md

 code:
 ---

-Ceren Budak (School of Information, University of Michigan) presents her research at the inaugural Tech for Open Minds (TOM) Annual Conference at Duke University on April 2, 2026.
-Her lecture investigates how news media framing contributes to political polarization and what computational approaches reveal about media influence on public discourse.
+Ceren Budak (School of Information, University of Michigan) presents her research at the inaugural Tech for Open Minds Annual Conference at Duke University on April 2, 2026.
+Her lecture examines the prosocial ranking challenge — a multi-stakeholder initiative to evaluate whether re-ranking social media content can reduce harm — and gives an honest account of what large-scale collaborative CSS research actually requires: the difficulties of outcome construction, the reliance on toxicity scores, the engineering lift of content filters, and the coordination challenges of working across institutions and platforms.